 We strive to create an inviting, non-judgmental environment.
 We believe that kindness, patience and mindfulness set the foundation for the best learning.
 We are a Montessori and TAB (Teaching for Artistic Behavior) inspired studio.
 It also has elements of a Reggio environment with its process-based approach and focus on each student as a unique individual.

 Andrea and Michele met while Andrea was teaching art at Montessori Peaks Academy in Littleton, CO.
 Michele was a new parent at the school and with her extensive art background, immediately inquired about volunteer opportunities in the art room.
 They instantly connected about art, teaching and more.
 That same year Andrea was expecting her first child.
 She decided to teach part-time after her baby was born and knew it would be a natural fit for Michele to job share with her.
 Before Andrea could even finishing asking Michele if she'd be interested, she excitedly chimed in with, "I thought you'd never ask!"
 Six years later, they have created a powerful partnership and philosophy about teaching and art education that they want to share with the larger community.
 Come say hello and see what they're about!

-Growing up I spent a lot of time drawing and painting, and art class was always my favorite.
+Growing up in Western NY, I spent a lot of time drawing and painting, and art class was always my favorite.
 I remember my high school art teacher suggesting that I become an art teacher.
-I responded with an eye roll and something like “Never!” and enrolled in a graphic design program.
-After one year I decided that although I enjoyed graphic design, it was not fulfilling enough for me.
+I responded with an eye roll and something like “Never!”
+After High School I enrolled in a graphic design program and after one year I decided that although I enjoyed graphic design, it was not my future career.
 I then realized that I could actually combine my love of art and children into a job, and decided that becoming an art teacher was not such a bad idea after all!